Full-color three-loop three-point form factors in N=4 SYM: IR exponentiation and finite remainder functions

 We summarize the final numerical results of form factors in Table~\ref{tab:numres}, which is computed at a special kinematics point $s_{12}=s_{23}=s_{13}=-2$.
 To reach the given precisions, a large amount of computational resources are needed, and nearly $O(10^7)$ CPU core hours were used in total.
 Sample numerical results for a few individual $d\log$ integrals are also given in Appendix~\ref{ap:ut}.

-Since we take numerical methods, a few words about the credibility and estimated error in the numerical computation are in order.
-First, for the available analytic planar results \cite{DiVita:2014pza}, we check that our numerical computations always match perfectly.
+Since we take numerical methods, a few words about the credibility and estimated error in the numerical computation are in order here.
+First, for the available analytic planar integrals \cite{DiVita:2014pza}, we check that our numerical computations always match perfectly.
 Second, most integrals have been cross checked by using both FIESTA and pySecDec and they are consistent within error bars.
 Third, for many integrals, we have checked that the errors converge by increasing evaluating points.
-Finally, as discussed in more details below, for the planar form factors of both ${\rm tr}(\phi^2)$ and ${\rm tr}(\phi^3)$, the differences between three-loop results and the BDS ansatz predictions are all within the error range, and the planar remainder of ${\rm tr}(\phi^2)$ also reproduces the bootstrap result, and moreover, the non-planar IR divergence matches the prediction as well; all these confirms that the estimated errors produced by the programs are trustworthy.
+Finally, as discussed in more details below, for the planar form factors of both ${\rm tr}(\phi^2)$ and ${\rm tr}(\phi^3)$, the differences between three-loop results and the BDS ansatz predictions are all within the error range, and the planar remainder of ${\rm tr}(\phi^2)$ also reproduces the bootstrap result, and more non-trivially, the non-planar IR divergence matches the prediction as well considering the estimated errors; all these confirms that the estimated errors produced by the programs are trustworthy.

 Given these numerical form factor results, we can study their properties and compare them with known structures and results: \begin{itemize} \item[1.]
 At $N_c$-leading order, we compare the divergent part of our results with the BDS ansatz.
 This also requires high order of $\epsilon$-expansion of $\mathcal{I}^{(\ell)}$ with $\ell=1,2$.
 Concretely, to get $O(\epsilon^0)$ of \eqref{eq:bds-3loop}, results of $\mathcal{I}^{(1)}$ up to $O(\epsilon^4)$ and $\mathcal{I}^{(2)}$ up to $O(\epsilon^2)$ are necessary.
 Most of the required expression are known analytically \cite{DiVita:2014pza}, and one unknown non-planar master integral for the $\operatorname{tr}(\phi^2)$ form factor are evaluated numerically.
 Considering the BDS form for $\operatorname{tr}(\phi^3)$ form factors as an example, the epsilon expansion is